andbass/dotfiles/README.md

 # Dotfiles
 Here's my personal dotfile configuration.
 It's designed to be very easy to extend and modify.

-In essence, each directory is a Python module (with excpetion to the "lib" folder) Each module defines a class that extends from `dotfiles.Module`, and optionally overrides the `install` and `post_install` methods.
+In essence, each directory is a Python module (with excpetion to the "lib" folder).
+Each module defines a class that extends from `dotfiles.Module`, and optionally overrides the `install` and `post_install` methods.

 Two class level variables, `default_dest` and `overriden_dests`, are used to determine where the files within the module are to be symlinked.